 Here are some additional instructional ideas:

-- Listenwise Current Events feature weekly themes like Weird News Monday and Debate Friday.
+- Listenwise Current Events feature themes like Weird News and Debate stories.
 Learn more here.

 - Incorporate a standards-aligned lesson into each unit.
 The Lesson Planning Worksheets can help you set up your whole group listening activity.